joseigbv/hfuzz/README.md

 # hfuzz (HTTP fuzzer)

-Simple and dirty http fuzzer for pentesting without dependencies.
+Simple and dirty http fuzzer without dependencies.
 It's simple enough to extend it with the functionalities you need.
+Very useful in pentesting when you have a pivot machine and you cannot install anything.
+You simply copy the binary and start fuzzing.

 ## Getting Started